 Dr. Julian Damashek

-I am an aquatic microbial ecologist and biogeochemist who loves thinking about anything related to microbes, nutrients, or water.
+I am a microbial ecologist and biogeochemist who loves thinking about anything related to microbes, nutrients, or water.
 I teach about ecology, microbiology, computational biology, genomics, oceanography, and limnology.
 I enjoy developing active learning projects, teaching about data analysis and presentation, and am always learning ways to improve my inclusive teaching methods.

 If you are interested in doing research in my lab or collaborating, please contact me!
 We are always excited to talk about new collaborations or projects.